-Table 9 under Section IV of our Report shows a reconciliation of the market values between the beginning and end of FY2019.
+Table 9 under Section IV of our Report shows a reconciliation of the market values between the beginning and end of FY2022.

-During FY2019, the dollar-weighted total investment return on the market value of assets (MVA) was 6.29%, net of investment expenses, as shown in Table 11 under Section IV of our Report.
-The Comprehensive Annual Financial Report (CAFR) states the time-weighted return for FY2019 was 6.40%.
+During FY2022, the dollar-weighted total investment return on the market value of assets (MVA) was -1.40%, net of investment expenses, as shown in Table 11 under Section IV of our Report.